Credit: Devon Hammer

 On the way to the event, we stopped for hot chocolate, unaware that they sell hot beverages and snacks at the entrance.

 When we arrived and were showing our tickets, there were letters to Santa pages for kids to fill out.
-However, there wasn’t really a place for the kids to write or draw on them (probably for social distancing reasons) and the mailbox to place the letters in is at the end of the walk.
+However, there wasn’t really a place for the kids to write or draw on them, and the mailbox to place the letters in is at the end of the walk.
 For those reasons, we didn’t do this activity.

 If this would be an important or exciting part for your kids, I suggest using the printable download and bringing your completed letter with you.

-Dazzle was created by a group of live event companies, currently out of work due to the pandemic, hoping to bring holiday cheer to families.
+Dazzle was created by a group of event companies who were out of work last year due to the pandemic, hoping to bring holiday cheer to families.
 I am big on getting my kids as much outdoor time as possible (which becomes incredibly difficult in the winter), so I loved this outdoor, walking light display option.

-Fortunately for us, our kids are ages 5 and 3, so both entered free and just my husband and I had to buy tickets.
+Our young kids ages 5 and under entered free and just my husband and I had to buy tickets.
 We found the event well worth the $25 or so (after taxes and fees).
 I recommend this show to families with young kids or anyone who loves to be outdoors.
 It's sure to add some holiday cheer to your winter, and bonus, you can count it as your visit with Santa, too.

 If you go...

 Where: The show is located on the grounds of the New Community Church in north Maple Valley.
-General parking is free; $10 for VIP parking with easier in/out access.
+Parking is free.

-Cost: Tickets are $10 per person; ages 5 and younger are free but still require an online ticket.
+Cost: Tickets are $10–$15 per person; ages 5 and younger are free but still require an online ticket.
+Tickets vary based on the date and time.
 Purchasing tickets in advance is strongly encouraged, however, you can purchase them at the gate using a QR code to the Eventbrite page.
 Cash is accepted as well.

 Other details to note: There are heated bathrooms available for use.
 Hot cocoa, hot cider and snacks are available for purchase at the beginning of the walk.
 Non-perishable food donations are accepted at the entrance if you would like to donate to the Maple Valley Food Bank.